SpaceTimeNarratives/spatio-textual/README.md

 # spatio-textual

 **spatio-textual** is a Python library for spatial entity recognition and verb relation extraction from text.
-It is designed to support spatial analysis in digital humanities projects, with initial applications to:
+It created as part of the [Spatial Narratives Project](https://spacetimenarratives.github.io/) and is designed to support spatio-textual annotation, analysis and visualization in digital humanities projects, with initial applications to:

 - the *Corpus of Lake District Writing* (CLDW)
 - Holocaust survivors' testimonies (e.g., USC Shoah Foundation archives)